 Step #2: Select a chart type.
 In this case, I selected “Bar.”

 Next, scroll down the same page and adjust your settings, based on what you want your chart to look like.
 Then, click “next.”

 Step #3: Add data.
 What information do you want to appear on the chart?
 Add it here.

 Step #4: Choose your labels and fonts.

 Step #5: Save your chart.
 Just right-click the chart and select “save image as.”
 Save it to your PC and you’re good to go.

 Now, when you write blog posts about the topic, you can reference the chart.
 Eventually, other people will start linking to it, giving you and your site credit.

 Note: When creating your chart, don’t manipulate data or results.
 A chart is supposed to showcase the results you actually got, good or bad.
 An accurate chart will build your brand and create a reputation of expertise.
 An inaccurate one will destroy your brand and cause people to lose all faith in you.

 11. Give Valuable Comments

 According to Gretchen Rubin, “Self-expression is the new entertainment.”
-And no doubt, blogs can get people talking.
-As a new blogger, one of the easiest ways you can start making an impact in the blogosphere is by leaving valuable comments at other blogs.
+And, no doubt, blogs can get people talking.
+As a new blogger, one of the easiest ways that you can start making an impact in the blogosphere is by leaving valuable comments at other blogs.